• Ideas

 William Taylor, a U.S. Army commander in Vietnam and Bronze star winner was the 6th United States ambassador to Ukraine under Presidents George W. Bush and Barack Obama, and as chargé d’affaires to Ukraine under President Donald Trump.

-James Clapper, is a retired lieutenant general in the United States Air Force and served as Director of National Intelligence. director of the Defense Intelligence Agency (DIA) and first director of defense intelligence.
+James Clapper is a retired lieutenant general in the United States Air Force and served as Director of National Intelligence, director of the Defense Intelligence Agency (DIA), and first director of defense intelligence.
+He is presently a National Security Analyst for CNN.

-Stephen Henriques, is senior research fellow at the Yale Chief Executive Leadership Institute and a former consultant to McKinsey & Co.
+Stephen Henriques is a senior research fellow at the Yale Chief Executive Leadership Institute and a former consultant to McKinsey & Co with expertise in the Aerospace & Defense industry.

 Ukraine is not about to seize Moscow, but its armed forces surprised many with its assault deep into Russian soil, now reportedly extending their reach from an initial six miles to more than 20.
 The recent counter-offensive by Ukrainian forces into Russia’s bordering Kursk region not only signifies the resolve of Ukrainian President Volodymyr Zelenskyy, military leaders, and soldiers but also evokes important events in military history worth remembering.